Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 If you live in or near Columbia, you may be familiar with “Malfunction Junction,” the unofficial name for the complex tangle of bridges, roads, and interchanges where Interstate 20 and 26 intersect.
-It’s been the site of numerous collisions over the years – a common problem in areas where heavy traffic crosses paths.
+It’s been the site of numerous collisions that have resulted in car accident claims over the years – a common problem in areas where heavy traffic crosses paths.

 Intersection accidents, even when they occur at relatively low speeds, can be deadly.
 In 2014, there were 150 fatal accidents in South Carolina as drivers were either in or approaching an intersection.
 Often, such accidents occur because drivers aren’t paying attention.